René Grandjean

-René Grandjean (November 12, 1884 – April 14, 1963) was a Swiss aviation pioneer.
-He designed and built the aircraft that was flown by Ernest Failloubaz for the first flight in Switzerland of an aircraft built and flown by Swiss citizen, was probably the first glacier pilot and was pioneering on seaplanes.
+René Grandjean (12 November 1884 – 14 April 1963) was a Swiss aviation pioneer.
+He designed and built the aircraft that was flown by Ernest Failloubaz for the first flight in Switzerland of an aircraft built and flown by Swiss citizen.
+He was also probably the first glacier pilot and a pioneer on seaplanes.

 Life

 Grandjean was born in Bellerive, Switzerland.
 In 1890 the family moved to Paris where René did his first studies before returning to Bellerive where his father built a mill and a big saw-mill, aided by the young René, who was fascinated by mechanics.
 At the age of 18 he moved again to Paris to find a job as a mechanic.
 Two months later, he was the driver for the marquis de Montebello and later in Egypt for the sultan Omar Bey, who became his friend.